arcaneframework/gh_actions/README.md

 This composite action allowing you to build and install all of the Framework :
   - `arcaneframework/gh_actions/build_install_framework@v2`

+This composite action can work with any docker image with the necessary/recommended Arcane dependencies (see [documentation](https://arcaneframework.github.io/arcane/userdoc/html/d0/d6e/arcanedoc_build_install_prerequisites.html) for more information).

 ### Available inputs for the first composite action:
 | Input | Description | Required (Default value) |
 | :---: |    :---:    | :---: |